 At this time, the Tread does not offer any pre-programmed workouts.
 Peloton also prohibits users from integrating other entertainment or training apps onto the interface.
 As such, membership becomes a necessity for anyone who wants to stay connected or needs some external motivation while working out.

-The Peloton Tread certainly is not an inexpensive purchase.
+The Peloton Tread is not an inexpensive purchase.
 Given its price, the warranty is a bit disappointing.
 Peloton offers a 12-month full warranty on the HD touchscreen and a limited warranty on most components.
-The drive motor and walking belt come with a 3-year limited warranty and the frame has a 5-year warranty.
+The drive motor and walking belt come with a three-year limited warranty and the frame has a five-year warranty.
 Compared to other manufacturers, this warranty is relatively weak.

 - Interactive HD touchscreen display

 - Access to thousands of workouts via the Peloton App

 - Sturdy carbon steel frame